About the Val d'Isere Lift System

-With access to 2 glaciers, one in Le Fornet and one in Tignes at the Grand Motte the lifts in the Espace Killy area are not only open in the winter but the summer as well, meaning you can enjoy all the mountain activities almost all year round.
+With access to 2 glaciers, one in Le Fornet and one in Tignes at the Grand Motte, the lifts are not only open in the winter but in the summer as well, meaning you can enjoy all the mountain activities almost all year round.

 |Val d'Isere Lift Access & Restrictions - Winter